PlanktoScope/PlanktoScope/README.md

 ### Install mqtt-paho

-In order to send and receive from python:
+In order to send and receive data from python, you need this library.
+Run the following:
 ```
 pip3 install paho-mqtt
 ```